I Know This Place by Heart, by Ahnika Wood and Karina Rovira

 Variable edition of 20

-Created by Ahnika Wood and Karina Rovira in equal and joint authorship.
+by Ahnika Wood and Karina Rovira

 "I am too far to see you," -